microth/PathLSTM/README.md

  * A copy of FrameNet version 1.7 (http://framenet.icsi.berkeley.edu/
  * The most recent _PathLSTM_ Frame-SRL model file (July 2017), available on Google Drive [here][4]

+To replicate the results from the abstract published at ICCG 2016, please use FrameNet version 1.5 and the _PathLSTM_ Frame-SRL model file [here][5].

 ## Running PathLSTM